pramnora/txt/README.md

   next, inside of the Notepad window, whilst holding down the [Alt] key...; type in the number: 65...a capital letter should appear: A.
   ...this means that the ASCII code number which is used to represent the capital letter: 'A'...is the number: 65.

- **NOTE(2)**: Type in the number: 65...not by using the normal keyboard part/but, the 'numbers' keyboard part to the side of the key board.
+ **NOTE(2)**: Type in the number: 65...not by using the normal keyboard part/but, the 'numbers' keyboard part which is seen off to the side of the key board.

 - Open up Notepad word processor...
   and, inside of the Notepad window...type the word:
   > .LOG
-  ...next, repeatedly, close/open this same file...; and, you should discover that each time the file is saved...;
+  ...next, repeatedly, 'close/re-open' this same file...; and, you should discover that each time the file is 'open/saved'...;
   Notepad will, automatically, log this event...by including a *new* time/date stamp.

 -----